You’ll experience lots of physical changes during pregnancy.

-- Lifestyle choices which cause health complications, such as cigarette smoking, recreational drug use or a very unbalanced diet
+- Lifestyle choices that cause health complications, such as smoking, drug use or a very unbalanced diet

 - An injury or trauma to the amniotic sac (e.g. car accident, fall, etc)

-You may also be tested for infections, including group b strep.
-If anything returns positive, your maternity care provider is likely to begin antibiotics.
+You could also be tested for infections, including group B strep.
+If anything returns positive, your maternity care provider will suggest treatment with antibiotics.

-If you’re greater than 34 weeks, and especially over 37 weeks, your maternity care provider might take a wait and see approach or they might recommend encouraging labour naturally or via induction.
+If you’re over 34 weeks, maternity care providers might take a ‘wait and see’ approach.
+They might recommend encouraging labour naturally or via induction.

 Be sure to discuss the benefits and risks of waiting or having an induction, and consider the risk of infection.